 Casein allergy or casein intolerance is a condition all on its own, unrelated to celiac disease.
 Up to 3 percent of children under the age of three have issues with cows milk3.
 This often surfaces in infancy as these children can’t digest formula made from cow’s milk.
 In these cases, assuming breast feeding is not an option, formula from other sources such as soy is usually the solution.
 There is some conjecture that even in these cases, this casein intolerance may be a pre-cursor or even a trigger to celiac disease in some of these children.
 Research is still ongoing.

 When it comes to casein intolerance in people with celiac disease, the cause that is most under investigation now is a phenomenon called “cross-reactivity”, specifically between gluten and casein.
 There is not a lot of research on this yet but it’s gaining some ground, so keep an eye.
 I certainly will and will provide updates as new info comes along.
 Cross reactivity essentially means that a certain substance “mimics” another substance in its effect on the immune system.
-It may be that the cross reactive protein, in this case casein, “looks” a lot like the primary reactive protein, gluten.
+In the case of gluten and casein cross-reactivity, it may be that the cross reactive protein, in this case casein, “looks” a lot like the primary reactive protein, gluten.
 The two may be similar in structure so the immune system reacts in a similar way.
 For those of us with celiac disease, we have an auto-immune response to gluten and perhaps other proteins such as casein are causing a similar auto-immune reaction.
 Another example of a food protein that may be cross reactive to gluten is avenalin, from oats.
 That’s why so many people with celiac can’t tolerate even gluten free oats.

 The chart below is taken from a laboratory study that shows cross reactivity of several different food proteins with α-gliadin or gluten.
 Gluten and casein is the most prevalent4.